-MVRDV have built a residential block with 157 apartments on the "Silodam".
-The building is divided into 4 sections and offers various types of living space, as well as a public terrace by the river and boat jetties.
-Guided tours are offered by "silodam" (link).
+MVRDV built a residential building with 157 apartments on a "Silodam" in 2003.
+The building is divided lengthways into 4 sections and offers a wide variety of residential types as well as a public terrace on the river and boat docks.
+Guided tours are offered by "silodam" (see link).

 "The Whale" by Cie architects was built in 2000, on a former harbor mole.
 The block with 214 apartments, let light fall into the courtyard by kinks on the ground floor and in the roof area.
 "The Whale" is one of two "meteorites" of the urban concept of "West 8".
 The "meteorites" provide a high residential density, while the rest of the neighborhood is filled with small houses.